LollozzOS/LollozzOs_Configurator/README.md

 LollozzOS is protected by a proprietary licensing system tied to the hardware of the PC on which it is activated.

-**To request a license**: join the Discord channel and message me directly, SENZA NESSUN COSTO!.
+**To request a license**: join the Discord channel and message me directly, ITS FREE!.

 - Discord: https://discord.gg/gd5cT3Jw9M